Bjarke-M/Primate-Recalling/scripts/additional_scripts/README.md

-Additional scripts needed to run the pipeline.
+Additional scripts and files needed to run the pipeline.